WGierke/git_better/documentation/documentation.md

 #### Feature Generation from Existing Data

-We use a count vectorizer which converts a text into a n-dimensional vector representing the vocabulary, where n is the number of unique words.
-After this text to vector conversion we transform the vector into a term frequency–inverse document frequency (tf-idf) vector which is a normalized representation of the original vector.
+We used a count vectorizer which converts a text into a n-dimensional vector representing the vocabulary, where n is the number of unique words.
+After this text-to-vector conversion we transformed the vector into a term frequency–inverse document frequency (tf-idf) vector which is a normalized representation of the original vector.

 #### Prediction Model